The GMO debate is one from which I’ve kept a purposeful distance.

 I don’t doubt that next-generation biotech methods—such as genomic editing—will slowly make inroads where current biotechnologies come up short.
 But complex gene-environment interactions and traits defined by multiple genes—including yield and drought resistance—are reminding scientists that living systems are tough nuts to crack.
 The major successes of GM to date have all been single-gene tweaks, sometimes called low-hanging fruit.
 However, as Goodman told the academy, “They’re not low-hanging fruit.
 They were things that were picked up off the ground.”

 The media often make GM skeptics sound as though they are ignoring a gold mine of benefits—or worse, depriving Africans, Latin Americans and Southeast Asians of biotech solutions to hunger.
 But to date, roughly 99% of GM acreage has gone to industrial soy, canola, cotton, and corn for which the principal end-uses are biofuels, industrial animal feed, oils, and ingredients for processed foods.
 In Foley’s words, “While the technology itself might ‘work,’ it has so far been applied to the wrong parts of the food system to truly make a dent in global food security.”
-(For more on this topic, see anthropologist Glenn Davis Stone’s “Golden Rice: Bringing a Superfood Down to Earth.”)“[GM] has so far been applied to the wrong parts of the food system to truly make a dent in global food security.”
+(For more on this topic, see anthropologist Glenn Davis Stone’s “Golden Rice: Bringing a Superfood Down to Earth.”)

 Of course, there are exceptions: virus-resistant papaya and summer squash have had local benefits, and cassava has been engineered for resistance to brown-streak disease, answering to many critics’ concerns that biotech will ignore regionally important, smallholder crops.
 Yet even examples that are laudable in one sense (bye-bye, streak disease) require a hard look at ecological factors (why is streak a problem in the first place?) and the political and socioeconomic implications of an engineered solution.
 For example, as several west African countries prepare to allow GM cowpea to enter their markets, scientists are raising concerns over effects on the informal seed sector, traditional barter and gift practices, and local economies.
 What is at stake is only partly about GMOs per se, since modified seeds might cross-pollinate with traditional cowpea.
 It is also about using engineered seeds, alongside favorable marketing, intellectual property and biosafety laws, to open food systems to private sector development without participation or consent from local people.